adejokun/Infrastructure-as-Code/VMAvailabilitySet + Key Vault/README.md

 ## Virtual Machine Availability Set with Key Vault
 ___________________________________________________

-This template deploys a Virtual machine scale set in Azure having a randonmized password stored in a key vault.
+This template deploys a Virtual Machine Availabiltiy Set in Azure having a randonmized password stored in a key vault.
 Furthermore, the terraform statefile is stored in a storage account to enable remote access to all collaborators

 Steps are given below: